sao16b/4n6/_posts/2023-06-27-BelkaCTF_#5_Party_Girl_MISSING_Writeup.md

 **Problem**: A 17-year old girl has gone missing after a party.
 We're tasked with finding out what happened, armed only with open-source tools and an E01 image of her laptop.

-### 1. User (Baby - 150 points) - Who is the laptop user?
+### 1. User (Baby - 150 points)

+**Prompt**: Who is the laptop user?

 I opened the E01 in AccessData FTK Imager.
-The `SOFTWARE`{: .filepath} registry file contains information about user profiles, so I exported the file from `C:\Windows\config`{: .filepath} and stuck it into RegRipper.
-The ProfileList key reveals the `C:\Users\maria`{: .filepath} path is associated with SID **S-1-5-21-1751165416-2537581589-3438259779-1001**.
+The `SOFTWARE`{: .filepath} registry file contains information about user profiles, so I exported the file from `C:\Windows\System32\config`{: .filepath} and stuck it into RegRipper.
+The `ProfileList`{: .filepath} key reveals the `C:\Users\maria`{: .filepath} path is associated with SID **S-1-5-21-1751165416-2537581589-3438259779-1001**.

 ![RegRipper Results](/assets/img/2023-06-27_1/1_1.png){: width="300" }

-Alternatively (and perhaps more easily), one can load the image into Autopsy and navigate to OS Accounts.
+Alternatively (and perhaps more easily), one can load the image into Autopsy and navigate to `OS Accounts`{: .filepath}.

 ![OS Accounts](/assets/img/2023-06-27_1/1_2.png)

-### 2. Missing stuff (Warmup - 200 points) - What phone model did the girl use?
+### 2. Missing stuff (Warmup - 200 points)

+**Prompt**: What phone model did the girl use?

 Maybe we can use EXIF data from photos she took.
-A quick glance around the image shows a promising `Pictures`{: .filepath} folder in her OneDrive (`C:\Users\maria\OneDrive\Pictures`{: .filepath}).
+A quick glance around the image shows a promising `Pictures`{: .filepath} folder in her OneDrive (`C:\Users\maria\OneDrive`{: .filepath}).
 I exported the folder to my local machine and spun up Ubuntu.
 I ran the following command in the directory: `exiftool -r . | grep -B 20 'Model'`.
 This command runs exiftool recursively on the folder and pipes it into a grep command, which searches for the keyword 'Model' and prints out results with 20 prepending lines.
 The very first hit is on `C:\Users\maria\OneDrive\Pictures\Meh\1bb3ed5218a057d9e1798f05064854e5.jpg`{: .filepath}.
 Exiftool says the Artist is Maria, and the Camera Model is **iPhone 8**.

 ![Exiftool Results](/assets/img/2023-06-27_1/2_1.png){: width="500" }

-### 3. Going further (Warmup - 200 points) - What is the version number of the girl's email software?
+### 3. Going further (Warmup - 200 points)

+**Prompt**: What is the version number of the girl's email software?

 I thought diving back into the registry might be a good idea for this one. `NTUSER.DAT`{: .filepath} contains information regarding recent applications.
 If Maria used email frequently maybe we'd find something there.
 I exported the file from `C:\Users\maria`{: .filepath} and ran RegRipper on it.
 Searching for Mail shows the Start Menu Mail app points to Mozilla Thunderbird.